rat-genome-database/uniprot-pipeline/README.md

   due to code flaw some entries are unnecessarily inserted, and during next pipeline run they are deleted and so on;
   therefore as of June 22, 2015 these logs are discontinued;
   inserted.log and deleted.log are used instead

+ PROTEIN DOMAINS

+ protein domains are identified by name and loaded into the database;

+ if a protein has a given domain appearing multiple times, the occurrence number is added to the domain name, f.e.
+   P58365 protein has Cadherin domain appearing 27 times! so the domain names are like this: 'Cadherin 1', 'Cadherin 2', ...
+'Cadherin 27' we want to keep a clean domain name and therefore we strip the last part and keep only the domain name f.e.
+'Cadherin'